RWS/groupsharekit.net/README.md

 ## Documentation

-Please see http://sdldevelopmentpartners.sdlproducts.com/documentation/api for details about the GroupShare Rest API.
+Please see http://gs2017dev.sdl.com:41234/documentation/api/index#/ for details about the GroupShare Rest API.
+Please see http://gs2017dev.sdl.com:41235/docs/ui/index#/ for details about the Translation Memory Service.

 ## Build